stanford-crfm/levanter/docs/LoRA.md

 many gigabytes that a fully fine-tuned Llama 2 model would be.

 The LoRA model we create will be compatible with [Hugging Face's PEFT](https://github.com/huggingface/peft) library, so that you can use it with their inference scripts or anywhere else you might want to use a PEFT model.
+(PEFT is Hugging Face's library for parameter-efficient fine-tuning, meaning techniques like LoRA.)
 Levanter also supports saving "merged" checkpoints, which are compatible with Hugging Face's inference scripts, as well as any library that doesn't support PEFT checkpoints.

-## The Data
+## The GSM8K Dataset

 Let's talk a little bit about the data.
 GSM8K is a dataset of grade-school math problems, with the goal of evaluating models' ability to do arithmetic.
 Only recently (Claude, GPT-4, Gemini) have LLMs been able to perform